gvwilson/sensibleadventures/iffy/iffy.md

 That was what Iffy remembered afterward---that, and the stench of methane rising out of the sea around them.
 Hundreds of meters below,
-a million tiny bubbles of gas trapped in ancient ice were about to free themselves.*
+a million tiny bubbles of gas trapped in ancient clathrate ice on the sea floor were about to burst free.*

-*The deck pitched sideways as First tried desperately to steer out of the seething mass of foam forming around them.
+*The deck pitched sideways as First tried desperately to steer out of the mass of foam that surrounded them.
 "She's going to blow!"
 Fourth shouted.
 The ship's horn blared one last time.
-The last thing Iffy heard before Third closed the ecosuit's faceplate was a rushing sound.*
+The last thing Iffy heard before Third closed the ecosuit's faceplate was a rushing sound like a train racing past her ears.*

 *The ship staggered and dropped two meters.
-Iffy screamed as she fell back onto the deck.
+Iffy screamed as she tumbled back onto the deck.
 Second and Third landed in a tangle beside beside her.
 A wash of sea water crashed down on top of them.
 Iffy screamed again as it dragged her olders against the metal taffrail.
 They grabbed for it,
-but then the ship dropped again as the gas rising from the ocean floor churned the water into a froth too thin to hold the boat afload.
+but the ship dropped again
+as the gas rising from the ocean floor churned the water into a froth too thin to hold the boat afload.
-The last thing Iffy saw before the water closed over her was Fourth tumbling through the air, her arms and legs flapping like broken wings against the perfect blue sky.*
+The last thing Iffy saw before the water closed over her was Fourth tumbling through the air, her arms and legs flailing against the perfect blue sky.*

 *Her dream stopped then,
 just like it always did.